dinarcon/mbe_professors/README.md

 For this particular demo, if the mbe_professors is rolled back and later imported again, the book paragraphs will not be associated with the nodes.

 To fix this, the dependent migration mbe_book_paragraph also needs to be rolled back and migrated again.
-This can be done via the UI or with the following drush commands:
+This can be done via the UI or with the following Drush commands:

 ```
 drush migrate:rollback mbe_professors